 This mentality expanded further into their culture and resulted in the abandoning of dialects, traditions, dances and popular songs, as well as the historical city centres.

-Socio cultural impacts of tourism over the past 20 years
+Cultural and social impacts of tourism over the past 20 years

 As tourism increased in Puglia over the past 20 years, national and international investors started to buy some of these properties and work towards the revitalisation of the urban centres infrastructure and architecture.